open-telemetry/opentelemetry.io/content/en/about/_index.md

 ---
 Title: "About"
+linkTitle: About
+menu:
+  main:
+    weight: 10
+layout: docs
 ---

+{{% blocks/cover title="About OpenTelemetry" height="auto" %}}

+OpenTelemetry is an observability framework - software and tools that assist in generating and capturing telemetry data from cloud-native software.

+{{% /blocks/cover %}}

+{{% blocks/section type="section" color="primary" %}}
+## What is an Observability Framework?
 OpenTelemetry provides the libraries, agents, and other components that you need to capture telemetry from your services so that you can better observe, manage, and debug them.
 Specifically, OpenTelemetry captures metrics, distributed traces, resource metadata, and logs (logging support is incubating now) from your backend and client applications and then sends this data to backends like Prometheus, Jaeger, Zipkin, [and others](https://opentelemetry.io/registry/?s=exporter) for processing.
 OpenTelemetry is composed of the following:

 - One API and SDK per language, which include the interfaces and implementations that  define and create distributed traces and metrics, manage sampling and context propagation, etc.
 - Language-specific integrations for popular web frameworks, storage clients, RPC libraries, etc. that (when enabled) automatically capture relevant traces and metrics and handle context propagation